 Expectations and Responsibilities:

-- At least five years relevant work experience; five preferred
+- At least five years relevant work experience

 - An advanced degree or equivalent experience in a relevant field including (but not limited to) policy analysis or management, law, energy, economics, or engineering